What We Do

 CCA runs an open source programming policy, where we give our venue space to artists and organisations to present their own public events.
 In 2019-20, CCA worked with 256 programme partners across 1,304 events and 28 festivals.
 This broad and experimental programme brings a diverse audience to the venue, with 306,482 admissions in 2019-20.

 CCA curates six exhibitions a year, presenting local and international artists in our gallery.
 We are also home to Intermedia Gallery, showcasing emerging artists.
 Entrance to all exhibitions and many events is free.

 We support the development of new work and offer a programme of artist residencies in our Creative Lab.
-CCA is proud to support the Paying Artists campaign, you can read our case study here.
+CCA is proud to support the Paying Artists campaign.

 ambi.
 Rabiya Choudhry Fiona Jardine Raisa Kabir Hanneline Visnes.
 Photography by Alan Dimmick

 In 2015, we launched our public engagement programme which has – at its heart – the prospect of cultural and social change explored through art.
 In 2019-20, 67 activities took place in CCA and in communities throughout Glasgow, reaching 1,628 participants.

 We host two libraries within the building.
 Glasgow Seed Library provides herb and vegetable seeds for growing, and relies on seeds deposited by the public.
 The Reading Library offers a collection of books available in the CCA foyer.

 CCA is home to a range of other cultural and artistic organisations, known as our cultural tenants.
 These are Ando Glaso, BHP Comics; Camcorder Guerillas; Cryptic; Document; Electron Club; MAP Magazine; LUX Scotland; Paragon; Playwrights’ Studio Scotland; Scottish Ensemble; Scottish Writers’ Centre and Tom McGrath Writers' Room.